robotix/2020.robotix.in/FAQ/cubiscan.md

 **Q: How to display the order of the blocks?**

 The order of the blocks need to be indicated with the help of LEDs.
 Using LCD screen is not allowed.

+**Q: What about the lines which are not to be used(crossed) for traversal in the first round?**

+These lines will not be present in the first round and will be added only in the second round.